Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

-A Harrowing Tale of Sacrifice
+Synopsis: A Harrowing Tale of Sacrifice

-The character of Kim arcs after starting off cheap and uncaring yet evolving into someone who cares very deeply about getting what’s happening in South Korea out into the public eye while not leaving his friends behind in the process.
-Peter starts off as a German journalist with the sole purpose of documenting the horrible events currently digging its claws into South Korea and showing that footage to the world, but even he doesn’t know what he’s getting into as he soon realizes he may have taken on a matter too big for one man to attempt.
+The character of Kim arcs after starting off cheap and uninterested in politics, to then evolve into someone who cares deeply about making sure what’s happening in South Korea is brought into the public eye.
+All the while he makes sure not to leave his friends behind.
+Peter starts off as a journalist whose sole goal is documenting the horrible events currently digging their claws into South Korea and showing that footage to the world.
+But even he doesn’t know what he’s getting into and soon realizes he may have taken on a matter too big for one man.

-The South Korean drama film is grasped entirely in the performances of Song Kang-ho and Thomas Kretschmann, but some of the supporting cast deserves some recognition as well.
+The South Korean drama film is grasped entirely in the performances of Song and Kretschmann, but some of the supporting cast deserve recognition as well.
 A compassionate Gwangju taxi driver named Hwang Tae-sool (Yoo Hae-jin from Attack the Gas Station and Tazza: The High Rollers) cares so deeply for the town he lives in and everyone who inhabits it.
 He latches onto and is concerned about everyone within a short amount of time, but he always seems taken aback by the events that unfold.

-Thomas Kretschmann looks like he could pass for the younger brother of Liam Neeson.
-His relationship with Kim is strained at first not only because of the language barrier, but also because Kim is only in it for the money while Peter is under the impression that he is in incapable hands.
+Kretschmann looks like he could pass for the younger brother of Liam Neeson.
+Peter's relationship with Kim is strained at first not only because of the language barrier but because Kim is only in it for the money and Peter gets the impression he is in incapable hands.

 Meanwhile, something as simple as the camera being placed on the outside of the car as Kim is driving away brings certain concepts to life.
-In this particular shot, it’s as if the outline of the outside of the car door serves as split screen as it shows Kim inside the car driving away on one side and on the other you can see the smoke-filled commotion behind him that he’s speeding away from.
+In this particular shot, it’s as if the outline of the outside of the car door serves as a split screen, one side showing Kim inside the car driving away, and on the other, the smoke-filled commotion he’s speeding away from.

 © 2017 Chris Sawin